apache/pekko/akka-docs/src/main/paradox/additional/operations.md

 <a id="cluster-jmx"></a>
 ### JMX

-Information and management of the cluster is available as JMX MBeans with the root name `akka.Cluster`.
+Information and management of the cluster is available as JMX MBeans with the root name `org.apache.pekko.Cluster`.
 The JMX information can be displayed with an ordinary JMX console such as JConsole or JVisualVM.

 From JMX you can: